 As is the ethos of the Party Wall Act, communication is key.
 The best way to avoid and resolve disputes is to speak reasonably to your neighbour about the issue and try to come to some sort of friendly agreement.
 This may not always be possible, though, particularly if your neighbour is unreasonable or feelings and tempers are running high.

 If so, bringing in a solicitor with plenty of property dispute experience to review the situation is a good next step.
 This helps to make sure that everything is properly considered and documented before the situation gets out of hand – and that is properly aware of their legal position.

-Your property solicitor will try to help the parties in coming to a friendly resolution which suits everybody – but sadly that is not always possible.
+Our specialist property disputes solicitors will try to help the parties in coming to a friendly resolution which suits everybody – but sadly that is not always possible.